nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

 ## Public transit is public health

 [Only 1 out of 4 NYC residents uses a car to commute](../../data-explorer/walking-driving-and-cycling/?id=2415#display=summary).
-Most New Yorkers rely on our public transit system – one of the oldest, largest, and most-used public transit systems in the world.
-It moves millions of people per day - far more than private vehicles.
+Most New Yorkers rely on our public transit system &mdash; one of the oldest, largest, and most-used public transit systems in the world.
+It moves millions of people per day &mdash; far more than private vehicles.
 The public transit system is one of New York City’s crown jewels: its ability to move people around the city powers the economy and makes for a more equitable city.

 But transit’s benefits are more than economic: